 Every bearded gent knows the importance of having a neatly groomed beard.
 For the early Egyptians, an elongated goatee was a sign of wealth and high-status, while the Romans cultivated theirs to express strength, humility, and even days of mourning.
 It’s therefore safe to say that through the ages, beards have been a reflection of one’s lifestyle.
 For the modern-day man, style is an added factor, and when it comes to the kind of trims, lengths, and cuts, there are plenty.
-We break down the top beard trends of the year and tell you which one works the best for you.
+We break down the top beard trends of 2019 and tell you which one works the best for you.

 The classic goatee

 The classic goatee is short on effort yet big on style – it has long been the favourite of musicians, intellectuals, and those with a rebellious streak.
-As a style staple amongst actors, musicians and those to embrace the create arts, the goatee shot to fame with Johnny Depp, Leonardo Dicaprio and even sportsmen like David Beckham.
+As a style staple among actors, musicians and those to embrace the create arts, the goatee shot to fame with Johnny Depp, Leonardo Dicaprio and even sportsmen like David Beckham.
 Goatees are great for adding a little edge to your style – they look especially good on slim, angular faces and can make a round face look slightly slimmer.
 Allow your facial hair to grow to a length you feel comfortable with, and maintain this with a beard trimmer.
 Use your jawline as a guide as to where to end your goatee.

 Falling somewhere between a stubble and a full beard, the beardstache is a hybrid where the moustache is kept longer and fuller than the surrounding hair.
 We’d credit Pierce Brosman, Henry Cavill and Ranveer Singh for sling-shotting this trend into the spotlight.
 It’s a polarising style that has been called everything from the hot new thing to the facial hair equivalent of a mullet.
 But when done right, it has a distinct appeal.
 It works well on most face shapes but requires thick facial hair, and looks best on guys with a wider philtrum (the stretch of skin between the top lip and nose) and a prominent chin due to it drawing attention higher up the face.
 The look can be created from the starting point of a full beard or by simply allowing the stubble around your upper lip to grow longer from scratch.